Experience Transat

 Albert Dock : The Beatles Story Museum

-Note also that a statue of the four acolytes stands on Pier Head, about a fifteen-minute walk from the main site of the museum.
+A statue of the Fab Four also stands at Pier Head, a 15-minute walk from the museum.

 Penny Lane